airtai/faststream/CONTRIBUTING.md

 To be able to run tests and use all the functionalities of fastkafka, you have to have JRE and Kafka toolkit installed on your machine.
 To do this, you have two options:

 1. Use our `fastkafka testing install-deps` CLI command which will install JRE and Kafka toolkit for you in your .local folder
+OR
 2. Install JRE and Kafka manually.
    To do this, please refer to [JDK and JRE installation guide](https://docs.oracle.com/javase/9/install/toc.htm) and [Apache Kafka quickstart](https://kafka.apache.org/quickstart)

 #### Install npm

-Be able to run tests you must have npm installed, because of documentation generation.
+To be able to run tests you must have npm installed, because of documentation generation.
 To do this, you have two options:

-1. Use our `fastkafka docs install_deps` CLI command which will install npm for you in your .local folder
+1. Use our `fastkafka docs install_deps` CLI command which will install npm for you in your .local folder OR
 2. Install npm manually.
    To do this, please refer to [NPM installation guide](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm)

+#### Install docusaurus

+To generate the documentation, you need docusaurus.
+To install it run 'docusaurus/scripts/install_docusaurus_deps.sh' in the root of fastkafka project.

 #### Check if everything works